celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 `ShrExGetter` implements `Getter` over `ShrEx/ND` and `ShrEx/EDS` and their respective clients.
 It relies on `Discovery` to get data providers/peers.
 Additionally, it works in two modes w/ and w/o EDS caching over `eds.Store`.
+`ShrExGetter` must verify data integrity itself or by relying on underlying protocol clients.

 The `eds.Store` might be abstracted with a private interface for testing.
 The mode might be configured depending on interface being nil or not.